carbon-language/carbon-lang/llvm/docs/LangRef.rst

 assume that the globals are densely packed in their section and try to iterate over them as an array, alignment padding would break this iteration.
 The maximum alignment is ``1 << 29``.

+For global variables declarations, as well as definitions that may be replaced at link time (``linkonce``, ``weak``, ``extern_weak`` and ``common`` linkage types), LLVM makes no assumptions about the allocation size of the variables, except that they may not overlap.
+The alignment of a global variable declaration or replaceable definition must not be greater than the alignment of the definition it resolves to.

 Globals can also have a :ref:`DLL storage class <dllstorageclass>`, an optional :ref:`runtime preemption specifier <runtime_preemption_model>`,